-OFFENSE 1ST OFFENSE 2ND OFFENSE ADDITIONAL OFFENSES 8.1 Arson-Lighting a fire on school property.
+8.1 Arson-Lighting a fire on school property.
 1-10 day suspension and parent conference.
 Referral to law enforcement, restitution, possible recommendation for expulsion for up to 45 days/placement in the Alternative to Expulsion program. ^ 10 day suspension and parent conference.
 Referral to law enforcement, restitution, and recommendation for expulsion for up to 90 days/placement in the Alternative to Expulsion program.
 10 day suspension and parent conference.
 Referral to law enforcement, restitution, and recommendation for expulsion for up to 180 days/placement in the Alternative to Expulsion program. ^ 8.2 Vandalism-Willful damage to, or destruction or defacement of school property or personal property of other students or adults.
 Zero period-3 day suspension and parent conference.
-Referral to law enforcement, restitution, and possible recommendation for expulsion for up to 45 days/placement in the Alternative to Expulsion program. ^ 3-5 day suspension and parent conference.
+Referral to law enforcement, restitution, and possible recommendation for expulsion for up to 45 days/placement in the Alternative to Expulsion program. ^A 3-5 day suspension and parent conference.
 Referral to law enforcement, restitution, and possible recommendation for expulsion for up to 90 days/placement in the Alternative to Expulsion program. ^ 5-10 day suspension and parent conference.
-Referral to law enforcement, restitution, and recommendation for expulsion for up to 180 days placement in the Alternative to Expulsion program. ^
+Referral to law enforcement, restitution, and recommendation for expulsion for up to 180 days placement in the Alternative to Expulsion program. ^A seriousness of this offense, infractions may result in 10 day suspension, recommendation for expulsion/placement in the Alternative to Expulsion program, and referral to law enforcement.

-(9) Stole or attempted to STEAL SCHOOL PROPERTY OR PRIVATE PROPERTY (BP#3240, 8421; MCA 45-6-301, 302) Due to the potential seriousness of this offense, infractions may result in 10 day suspension, recommendation for expulsion/placement in the Alternative to Expulsion program, and referral to law enforcement.
+(9) Stole or attempted to STEAL SCHOOL PROPERTY OR PRIVATE PROPERTY (BP#3240, 8421; MCA 45-6-301, 302) Due to the potential

-- 2 and referred to law emergencing.

-1ST OFFENSE 2ND OFFENSE ADDITIONAL OFFENSES

-Zero period-2 day suspension, restitution, and parent conference.
+1ST OFFENSE 2ND OFFENSE ADDITIONAL OFFENSES Zero period-2 day suspension, restitution, and parent conference.
 Possible referral to law enforcement. and parent conference.
 Referral to 5-10 day suspension, restitution, and parent conference Referral to law enforcement.
 Recommendation for expulsion for up to 90 days/ placement in the Alternative to Expulsion program.